-Our homes are designed to be purely electric and therefore do not require connection to the gas grid – reducing capital costs, utility connections, maintenance charges and reduces your reliance on fossil fuels such as gas or oil.
-With an energy efficient Flex home, where most of the energy demand is for hot water generation, the demand for heating is reduced.
-Electric high retention storage heaters use off-peak energy when electricity is cheaper and release the heat the following the day which is a great way to go.
+Low energy homes, which can are designed to be purely electric, do not require a connection to the gas grid – reducing capital costs, utility connections, maintenance charges.
+This also reduces reliance on fossil fuels, such as gas or oil.
+With an energy-efficient home, where most of the energy demand is for hot water generation, the demand for heating is reduced.
+Electric high retention storage heaters use off-peak energy when electricity is cheaper and release the heat the following day which is a great way to go.
 Other heating solutions are available.

 The new world norm of transport is increasingly electric.
-The exponential growth continues with people choosing to switch to electric or hybrid cars and vans with well over 200,000 on the road in the UK today.
-Having an electric car charger facility at home to charge a vehicle is an essential solution to future proof your life – and your visitors!
+The exponential growth continues with people choosing to switch to electric or hybrid cars and vans, having an electric car charger facility at home to charge a vehicle is an essential solution to future proof your life – and your visitors!

 Sustainable and Natural materials

-The super-insulated Advanced Timber Engineered Kit structure uses natural, non-carcinogenic and sustainable materials includes cellulose and wood fibre insulation which is robust, durable and has an excellent environmental profile.
-We promise to never use SIP floor and wall panels as a solution due to their embedded use of plastic within the SIP panel construction.
+We would always encourage you to consider using sustainable and natural materials, wherever possible.
+Our Flex buildings which use a super-insulated Advanced Timber Engineered Kit structure uses natural, non-carcinogenic and sustainable materials includes cellulose and wood fibre insulation which is robust, durable and has an excellent environmental profile.

 A building structure with a high level of airtightness reduces drafts and leaks and minimises energy loss from the building fabric.
-Considerable attention to airtightness takes place at design, manufacture and construction.
-Conversely, a building with poor air tightness credentials will be drafty and leak energy – year after year after year.
-Our Neat Living Flex homes are designed to achieve exceptional airtightness as standard – way in excess of current regulatory building standards
+Considerable attention to airtightness takes place in design, manufacture and construction.
+Conversely, a building with poor airtightness credentials will be drafty and leak energy – year after year after year.

-Thermal bridges are weak points in a building’s thermal envelope, that allow heat to travel between the interior and exterior of the building through conduction.
+Thermal bridges are weak points in a building’s thermal envelope, that allows heat to travel between the interior and exterior of the building through conduction.
 Recent research has shown that thermal bridging can be responsible for up to 30% of a dwelling’s heat loss and it contributes to condensation and mould growth.
-Our response to thermal bridging includes the use a second outer layer of woodfibre insulation that covers the whole exterior of the building structure and this is a great way to solve thermal bridging issues.